 - During Phase II, WithersRavenel determined the risks to the system and developed an action plan to mitigate them.
 This risk assessment formed the basis of the updated asset management plan and an accompanying sewer capital improvement plan.

 - During Phase III, WithersRavenel updated the City’s GIS data and data management schema in ArcGIS.

 For most clients, this is where WithersRavenel’s work would end.
 The client, completed asset management plan and capital improvement plan in hand, has everything they need necessary to prioritize future rehabilitation and replacement projects.

 The City of Sanford, however, wanted to take things a step further.
 They wanted to understand how different levels of funding for asset improvement projects would affect the overall condition of their sewer system over the next 25 years.
 What they did not want was a binder full of tables showing pipe lengths, locations, and costs—the typical deliverable for such a project.

 Interactive Sewer Model

 In response, WithersRavenel’s GIS and Funding & Asset Management teams created an interactive sewer model linked to the City’s ArcGIS database.
-The model is presented in a dashboard with three primary views:
+The model was created using Dude Solutions’ Capital Predictor™ and is presented in a dashboard with three primary views: